LibreDeveloper/insta-save-bot/README.md

 a simple telegram bot to download media from instagram.
 ## Requirements
 1. Getting instagram account session cookies
   - Intsgram has limited API, it needs a csrf token to response to reqeusts. best way to get the cookies is create an account on instagram then capture cookie with any traffic capture program(Telerik Fiddler will do the trick for you!). and after you capture cookie put it on 'Cookies.py' related variable.
 NOTE: DON'T LOG OUT FROM CREATED ACCOUNT!
-IT WILL DISPOSE COOKIE!
+IT WILL INVALIDATE THE COOKIE!
 2. Create a telegram bot
   - Send a message to [BotFather](https://t.me/BotFather) then create a bot and copy your bot token then paste it in 'app.py' related variable.
 3. Dont forget to run `pip install requirements.txt`